-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy22?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1?

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds^{}, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.
+- \ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures. - What is the minimum share of investments in transitional and enabling activities?

+are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

+To comply with the EU Taxonomy, the

+criteria for fossil gas

+include limitations on

+low-carbon fuels by

+the end of 2035.
+For nuclear energy, the criteria include

+comprehensive safety

+management rules.

+Enabling activities

-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
-Transitional activities are activities for which low-carbon alternatives low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+directly enable other

+activities to make a

+Transitional activities are activities for which

+low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

+emissions and

+switching to renewable power or

+and waste

+substantial contribution to an

+objective.

+environmental

-$^{^{22}}$ Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left-hand margin.
+&lt;sup>1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left-hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.